-VII.
-Frequency of future ROS.
+7. Frequency of future ROS

-For a fixed relative humidity atmosphere with all else being equal, it is expected that a warmer troposphere resulting from a warming climate will result in a more active hydrologic cycle (Trenberth 1998, Held and Soden 2006), with an associated higher frequency of ROS in the Arctic.
-PR2002 examined the wintertime amount of rain in the monthly averaged output of the GFDL R30 climate model under a doubling of CO2 and found approximately a 40% increase in the area impacted by ROS by 2080.
-To refine this estimate, daily data from a 5 member ensemble of the more recent Community
+For a fixed relative humidity atmosphere with all else being equal, it is expected that a warmer troposphere resulting from a warming climate will result in a more active hydrologic cycle (Trenberth 1998; Held and Soden 2006), with an associated higher frequency of ROS in the Arctic.
+PR2003 examined the wintertime amount of rain in the monthly averaged output of the

-Climate System 3 model was analyzed for the periods 1980-1999 and 2040-2059.
-The future climate change scenario is the SRES A1B (Meehl et al. 2006), which has a doubling of CO2 by about mid-century.
-Fig. 6a and b compare the frequency of ROS events for a minimum of 3 mm/day rain falling on a minimum of 5 mm snow water equivalent in CCSM3 and the ERA-40 reanalysis for the period 1980- 1999.
+Geophysical Fluid Dynamics Laboratory's (GFDL's) coupled climate model with rhomboidal 30 truncation (R30) under a doubling of CO2 and found an approximately 40% increase in the area impacted by ROS by 2080.
+To refine this estimate, daily data from a five-member ensemble of the more recent Community Climate System Model 3 (CCSM3) was analyzed for the periods 1980-99 and 2040-59.
+The future climate change scenario is the Intergovernmental Panel on Climate Change's (IPCC) Special Report on Emission Scenarios scenario A1B (SRES A1B; Meehl et al. 2006), which has a doubling of CO2 by about midcentury.
+Figure 6a and 6b compare the frequency of ROS events for a minimum of 3 mm day-1 rain falling on a minimum of 5-mm snow water equivalent in CCSM3 and the ERA-40 reanalysis for the period 1980-99.
 The patterns of ROS are broadly similar in the reanalysis and the CCSM3, though the climate model tends to generate larger numbers of events over northwest North America and fewer over central and eastern Russia.

-The difference between numbers of ROS events for 2040-2059 and 1980-1999 are shown in Fig. 6(c).
-For this rain threshold, ROS becomes more prevalent mainly in northwest Canada, in Alaska, and eastern Russia, all areas with substantial ungulate populations.
+The difference between the numbers of ROS events for 2040-59 and 1980-99 are shown in Fig. 6c.
+For this rain threshold, ROS becomes more prevalent mainly in northwestern Canada, in Alaska, and eastern Russia, all areas with substantial ungulate populations.
 This also indicates greater exposure of the underlying permafrost in these areas to winter rain, though the size of the individual events predicted is likely too small to have a substantial impact on soil temperatures.
-The model output also shows regions with decreasing amounts of ROS along the western coasts of Norway and Canada, and along the southwest coast of Alaska.
-Analysis using the snow pack from the control run and the rain output from the future run indicates that this is due to a decrease in the snow pack in the future run, not a decrease in wintertime rain.
-Further analyses comparing trends in the 500 hPa height field with trends in surface temperatures (not shown) also indicate that positive temperature trends in this scenario are the dominant reason for changes in ROS frequency, not changes in upper level circulation.
+The model output also shows regions with decreasing amounts of ROS along the western coasts of Norway and Canada, and along the southwestern coast of Alaska.
+Analysis using the snowpack from the control run and the rain output from the future run indicates that this is due to a decrease in the snowpack in the future run, not a decrease in wintertime rain.
+Further analyses comparing trends in the 500-hPa height field with trends in surface temperatures (not shown) also indicate that positive temperature trends in this scenario are the dominant reason for changes in ROS frequency, not changes in upper-level circulation.
 To evaluate future trends in ROS properly would certainly require comparing an ensemble of models.
-The results from this single model, however, appear consistent with our hypothesis of larger areal extent and higher frequency of ROS in the future.
+The results from this single model, however, appear to be consistent with our hypothesis of larger areal extent and higher frequency of ROS in the future.

-VIII.
-Summary and Discussion
+8. Summary and discussion

-In this paper, rain on snow has been examined as one type of rare meteorological event which can have lasting impacts on both permafrost and ungulate populations in the Arctic.
-Whereas prior work has provided specific demonstrations of both of these types of impacts and explored their underlying mechanisms, we have taken a broader approach to these events, creating a climatology of them for the circumpolar arctic.
-This climatology has shown that only limited areas experience large enough ROS events to impact permafrost temperatures, but that smaller events that can impact caribou and musk oxen are a pan-arctic phenomenon.
+In this paper, rain on snow has been examined as one type of rare meteorological event that can have lasting impacts on both permafrost and ungulate populations in the Arctic.
+Whereas prior work has provided specific demonstrations of both of these types of impacts and explored their underlying mechanisms, we have taken a broader approach to these events, creating a climatology of them for the circumpolar Arctic.
+This climatology has shown that only limited areas experience large enough ROS events to impact permafrost temperatures, but that smaller events that can impact caribou and musk oxen are a pan-Arctic phenomenon.